Let Us Help You with This Delicate and Emotional Problem

-Putting a loved one in a nursing home is one of the hardest decisions for a spouse of child of an elderly person to make.
+Putting a loved one in a nursing home is one of the hardest decisions for a spouse or child of an elderly person to make.
 It can be difficult to trust another person to care for a loved one as much as you do.
-Many seniors are less independent than they were during their days, and they may struggle or be unable to communicate their problems.
+Many seniors are less independent than they were during their younger days, and they may struggle or be unable to communicate their problems.

 Various Types of Resident Abuse

 Sadly, sexual abuse of the elderly is not unheard of in long-term care and assisted living settings.
 The abuse can be at the hands of other residents or the staff.
-Some typical types of sexual abuse include:
+Some typical types of elder sexual abuse include:

 - Sexual battery